epsommer/becky-mobile/analyses/feature-gap-checklist.md

 - [ ] Calendar export - Not implemented

 #### Advanced Calendar Features
-- [ ] Recurring delete confirmation with options (this only, this and future, all) - Not implemented
+- [x] Recurring delete confirmation with options (this only, this and future, all) - Implemented (RecurringDeleteModal.tsx)
 - [ ] Event conflict detector with suggestions - Not implemented
 - [ ] Reschedule confirmation modal - Not implemented (Web has RescheduleConfirmationModal)
 - [ ] Resize confirmation modal - Not implemented (Web has ResizeConfirmationModal)